frequency-chain/frequency/designdocs/delegation.md

 * **Revocable** - a Delegator can withdraw permissions completely from the Provider.

 ### Non-Goals
-* Doesn't cover handling the retirement of an `MsaId`, which is a possible future feature and would affect delegation validation and queries.
+* Doesn't cover handling the retirement of an MSA id`, which is a possible future feature and would affect delegation validation and queries.
 * Delegated removal would allow removing any other provider without substituting itself as the new provider.
 Such an endpoint presents serious enough issues that it should be discussed and designed separately, if it's to be implemented at all.
 * Does not specify what the permissions are nor the permissions data type.
 * Does not specify a value for pallet constants, only when there should be one.
 These values should be determined by such factors as storage costs and performance.
-* Does not include a "block/ban" feature for delegation, which is under discussion; the belief is that a Provider also ought to be able to permanently refuse service to a given `MsaId`, which further supports the idea of a mutually agreed upon relationship.
+* Does not include a "block/ban" feature for delegation, which is under discussion; the belief is that a Provider also ought to be able to permanently refuse service to a given MSA id`, which further supports the idea of a mutually agreed upon relationship.

 ## Proposal
-The proposed solution is to give End Users the ability to create an on-chain `MsaId` through an authorized provider.
+The proposed solution is to give End Users the ability to create an on-chain MSA id` through an authorized provider.
 End Users can also transparently authorize and manage their own Providers and permissions, either directly using a native token or through an explicitly authorized Provider.
-Additionally, we allow `MsaIds` to be directly purchased using a native token.
+Additionally, we allow MSA ids` to be directly purchased using a native token.

 ### API (extrinsics)
 * All names are placeholders and may be changed.
 * All extrinsics must emit an appropriate event with all parameters for the call, unless otherwise specified.
 * Errors in the extrinsics must have different, reasonably-named error enums for each type of error for ease of debugging.
-* "Owner only" means the caller must own the delegator`MsaId`.
+* "Owner only" means the caller must own the delegatorMSA id`.
 * Events are not deposited for read-only extrinsic calls.

 #### create_sponsored_account_with_delegation
 Creates a new MSA on behalf of a delegator and adds the origin held MSA as its provider.

   * Parameters:
       1. `add_provider_payload` - this is what the holder of delegator_key must sign and provide to the provider beforehand.
           * `authorized_msa_id` - the provider, of type `MessageSourceId`
           * `permission` a value indicating the permission to be given to the provider
       2. `delegator_key` - The authorizing key used to create `proof`
       3. `proof` - The signature of the hash of `add_provider_payload` by the delgator

   * Events:
       1. `MsaCreated`
           * `new_msa_id` - id of the newly created MSA